-To support our RCH-01 and RCS-01 products, we have developed a second generation dermal injector device.
-The RCI-02 Injector is able to deliver programmable volumes of substances into programed depths to specific layers of the skin in a constant form with minimal pressure or shear stress, ensuring the injected substance is viable and healthy after application.
-By improving the conditions of substance delivery, we improve the chances of success in the treatment of the patient.
+To support the Company's RCH-01 and RCS-01 products, the Company is developing a second generation dermal injector device.
+The RCI-02 Injector, the production design of which is now complete, will be able to deliver programmable volumes of substances into programmed depths to specific layers of the skin in a constant form with minimal pressure or shear stress, ensuring the injected substance is viable and healthy after application.
+By improving the conditions of substance delivery, the Company improves the chances of success in the treatment of the patient.
 A significant feature of the new device is the incorporation of a cooling element at the injection site, thus removing the need for an anesthetic.
 This is a significant improvement over current syringe-type devices where an anesthetic is required prior to injection.